abiraja2004/Automatic-Text-Summarization-Literature-Review/README.md

 # Automatic-Text-Summarization-Literature-Review
 **Vineet Kumar, Ph.D.**

-Literature review of Automatic Text Summarization.
+Literature review on Automatic Text Summarization.
 ## 1. Introduction
 Summaries are produced from single or multiple documents.
 Single document summarization produces an abstract, outline, or headline.
 Multiple document summarizations produce a gist of the content of the document-cluster such as news stories on the same event, or a set of web pages on the same topic.